V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 For example, if you set `tombstonesSize` to 3, then three `tombstone` components will be rendered on your page.

 Note: The `tombstone` component is used to represent empty or unloaded components in the virtual scroll.
 It is rendered as a placeholder until the actual component data is loaded and rendered.

+### Methods

+#### getNextDataSlice

+Returns the next data slice that should be rendered based on the `chunkSize`.

+#### getComponentState

+Returns the current state of the component.

+#### initLoadNext

+Initializes the loading of the next data chunk.
+In case the loading fails, calling this method again will attempt to reload it.

 ### Other Properties